egeeamu/voskhod/README.md

 For expression analysis, we postulate that your reference transcriptome(s) is/are obtained and correctly formatted in a sqlite database.

 e1- filter on quality & merge paired end reads if relevant:
-The inputs files must be in "./raw_input/expression", the result will be in "./cleaned_input/expression/" Caution, the file names must countain "_R1_" & "_R2_"
+The input files must be in "./raw_input/expression", the result will be in "./cleaned_input/expression/" Caution, the file names must countain _R1_ & \_R2_

 > ./e01_filtering_raw_data_expression.sh